yatsenkolesh/instagram-nodejs/README.md

 You can get user id with Inst.getUserDataByUsername() method

-Star this repository on github please.
+Star this repository on github, please.
 Thank you